chetanbg1/cbgwork1/README.md

 select * from view1;

+SQL
+data is represented in tables
+predifined schema
+vertically scalable
+support automic operations
+support join operations

 ##
 MongoDB
+is NoSQL (not only query) database that stores large volumes of data inthe form of documents .this offers the developers teh flexibility to work with evolving data models. alternative NOSQL DBs - Cassandra, Amazon DynamoDB, redis, Apache Hbase , neo4j

+the schema of a database describes the structure of the data to be stored , schema is defined by tables, fields, and relation between them mongoDb facilitates flexibility  into schema design thereby organizing storage of data as key value pairs into lightweight json document

 MongoDB
+data is represented in documents
+Dynamic schema
+horizontal and vertically scalable no proper support for transaction does not support join

 database  -
 collection  -- >  same as table in sql but donts have fixed structure document  -->  dont have fixed schema , one document can be different than other document in same collection field

+mongodb replication   -
+duplicating same data across multiple server

+shrading - distributing data across multiple database Shard key - is used by MongoDb to distribute the documnet of a collection across shards

+Aggregation in MongoDB -
+acts on group of values from multiple documents, perform operations on teh grouped values and retrun a single computed result aggresion pipeline - map reduce operation - is data processing paradigm for condensing large volumes of data into useful aggregated results single purpose aggregation -

+match
+group
+sort

+$SUM
+$AVG
+$MIN
+$MAX
+$PUSH

+_id  - auto created unique value

+BAckup and Restoring in MongoDB
+- Mongoimport
+- Mongoexport
+- MongoDump
+- MongoRestore

+DataBase Profiler - is used to collect information regarding the queries which are executed on an individual database instance.

+regex --
+db.collection.find({$regex:/pattern/})
 to open in a local terminal - mongosh

 commands -